numediaweb/resources_copier/README.md

 ----
 Type in the CLI `cordova prepare android`.
 It copies files into the Android platforms.
 To debug add -d; `cordova prepare android -d`

+You may have to user `sudo chmod -R a+rwx ./.cordova/hooks/before_prepare/resources_copier.js` to update permissions to run the hook.

 Usage and platform notes
 ------------------------
 ### Android splash screen